ZenzenAnthony/BrewCode-POS-Project/Documentations/Project/PROJECT_README.md

 - Fixed ingredients for the Cornsilog menu item
 - Added relationships for all drink menu items
 - Project files cleaned up and reorganized for better maintainability
-- Documentation consolidated in the Documentations folder
-- See `Documentations/Database/MENU_INVENTORY_ENHANCEMENT_SUMMARY.md` for complete update details
+- See `Database/MENU_INVENTORY_ENHANCEMENT_SUMMARY.md` for complete update details

 ## Documentation Guide

-For a comprehensive guide to project documentation, see `Documentations/README.md`
+For a comprehensive guide to project documentation, see `DOCUMENTATION_GUIDE.md` in the root directory.

 ## Status & Improvements